Some people are looking to buy car insurance as cheaply as possible. Others are looking for the best car insurance.

 - Decide if your situation requires the extras.
 Gap insurance, for example, is needed only if you owe more on a loan than the car is worth.
 Towing and labor might be a waste on a newer car with warranty and road service plan.
 And rental car reimbursement might be handy if your family has only one car, but unnecessary if you have a spare car to use if yours is out of commission.

 - Shop around.
 Available limits, discounts and coverage options vary from one car insurance carrier to the next.
-To get the best car insurance you need to find the car insurance company that is best suited for your needs.
+Decide what types of car insurance you want, find car insurance companies that suit your needs, and then compare quotes to get the best price.